callstack/react-native-testing-library/website/docs/MigrationV11.md

 ## Update to Jest 28 if you use fake timers

 If you use fake timers in any of your tests you should update your Jest dependencies to version 28.
+This is due to the fact that [`jest.useFakeTimers()` config structure](https://jestjs.io/docs/jest-object#jestusefaketimersfaketimersconfig) has changed.

 ## Refactor legacy `waitForOptions` position